h311b0y/angularTest/README.md

 ## Test Instructions

+The purpose of this test is to create an application for the viewing and management of data for several different clubs in the English Premier League.
+Each club contains data for its name, city, color, whether or not it is one of the top four clubs, and the date of its next match.

+A completed application will alow the user to see a list of the clubs, add a new club, edit a club, and delete a club.
+The main focus of this test in on the GUI and UX that you provide and as such a simulated backend has been provided in the 'local-storage' service.

 1. Fork the repo and create a new branch to do your work in.

 2. Create a new component 'clubs' along with a 'clubs' service.
 Feel free to add a router if you want.